Application-driven Privacy-preserving Data Publishing with Correlated Attributes: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we have tried to bridge the gap between privacy preserving data publishing and deep generative models, a field that is on the rise and is used extensively in other areas such as adversarial learning.
-We showed that it is possible to use deep neural networks as clues for generating tailored perturbations.
+In this work, we designed and implemented a framework to bridge the gap between privacy preserving data publishing and deep generative models.
+We showed that it is possible to use deep neural networks as clues for generating tailored perturbations, which successfully hides sensitive information while offering a high degree of utility for both inference and training tasks.
 By choosing this approach, not only we can effectively protect sensitive information, but we can also maintain the information necessary for a given target application.
-Note that the goal here is to fool a classifiers on specific tasks and not human beings.
-The results might seem clearly distinguishable from a human's point of view, but a machine might be unable to tell the difference.

-Our experiments showed that our method's clear advantage over conventional methods, it's capability in finding a good trade-off between privacy and utility, it's utility for both training and inference tasks, and the ability to be utilized on mobile devices with limited computational resources.

-Finally, as more improved generative models are proposed, we can easily plug them into our framework to achieve better results.
-We believe that there are many interesting avenues of research to continue this work, including utilizing different GAN architectures to perturb different types of data (e.g: time series or very high resolution images), or guiding the users on the data they are about to share with a trusted central unit, to help train models without revealing private and potentially sensitive information.
+Future work includes finding specialized architectures to perturb different types of data (e.g.: time series) and improving on the privacy guarantees we provide.